suncoast-devs/handbook/lessons/react-intro/lecture.md

 - Two styles of React components

-- `Class` components came first and most documentation, tutorials, and Stack Overflow answers are using `class`
+- `Class` components came first, and most documentation, tutorials, and Stack Overflow answers are using `class`.

-- The other style, `functions/hooks` is the future.
+- The other style, `functions/hooks`, is the future.

 ---

 # We will teach you hooks

-Following our guide of teaching you currently deployed technolody but with an eye on the future...
+Following our guide of teaching, you currently deployed technology, but with an eye on the future...

 ... we are teaching you hooks.
-However, if you start a `class` based project you'll be able to pick that up.
+However, if you start a `class` based project, you'll be able to pick that up.

 ---